Boolean Compressed Sensing and Noisy Group Testing: Introduction

-\item Additive model: False alarms could arise from errors in some of the screening tests.
-This is manifested when some tests are erroneously positive.
+\begin{itemize} \item {\bf Additive model:} False alarms could arise from errors in some of the screening tests.
+This arises when some tests are erroneously positive.

-\item Dilution model: Even though a positive item is contained in a given pool, the test's outcome could be negative if the item's presence gets diluted for that specific test.
+\item {\bf Dilution model:} Even though a positive item is contained in a given pool, the test's outcome could be negative if the defective item gets diluted for that specific test.
 For example, in blood testing the positive sample might get diluted in one or more tests leading to potential misses of infected blood samples.
-To account for such a case we analyze the group testing problem where some of the positive entries get flipped into zeros with a given probability $u$.
+To account for such a case we analyze the group testing problem where some of the positive entries get flipped into zeros with a given probability $u$. \end{itemize}